applicaster/developer.applicaster.com/book/screen/ios/screen-plugin-ios.md

 __Example:__ Contact Us or Settings Twitter Login
 ![ScreenPluginsCreateScreen.png](/ui-builder/ios/Files/ScreenPluginsCreateScreen.png)

-When user will select `Screen Plugins`, behind a scenes the `UI Builder` will add plugin the relevant plugin to `plugins.json` that will be sent to app during application creation process.
+When a user selects `Screen Plugins`, behind the scenes `UI Builder` will add the relevant plugin to `plugins.json` that will be sent to the app during application creation process.

-###### River.json screen plugin example
+##### Rivers.json Screen Plugin Example
-This is an example of screen plugin that will be passed with `river.json` `type` field is representation of your plugin id `settings_contact_us_legacy`.
+This is an example of a screen plugin that will be passed with `rivers.json`.</br>
+`type` field is representation of your plugin id, in this example "`settings_contact_us_legacy`".
 Using this ID, the client will locate the plugin and will try to create it with `ZPPluggableScreenProtocol` initialization method.

 ```
     {